 1.2.2 If the pH is above 6.5 then add diluted (not straight out of the bottle) pH Down, little by little until the pH falls within the correct range.

-1.3 Prepare grow media by thoroughly moistening (flush) the propagation media with the nutrient solution.
+1.3 Prepare grow media by thoroughly moistening (flush or dip/soak) the propagation media with the nutrient solution.
 Discard any run-off.
 Again, we recommend that you use rockwool cubes or a non-soil equivalent.
 Rockwell provides a great environment for clone rooting due to its terrific airflow and moisture retention.
 You can find these cubes at most any grow store or online.

-1.4 If they media does not have a pre-made hole, place a small hole in the center-top of the media for the cuttings.
+1.4 If the media does not have a pre-made hole, place a small hole in the center-top of the media for the cuttings.
 The hole should be slightly undersized.

 1.5 Place the propagation media into a tray.